mzadfar/BareMetal/README.md

 #### Bare metal with no standard library

 * Open a terminal inside the folder, and run "make clean" to remove all previously generated *.hex, *.elf, *.bin, *.srec etc files, and then run "make all".
-Then, using OPENOCD, you can program the flash,an even debug the code using GDB or Telnet.
-How to do explanation wiilbe added soon.
+Then, using OPENOCD, you can program the flash, an even debug the code using GDB or Telnet.
+How to do explanation will be added soon.

 #### Bare metal with standard library

 * Follow corresponding order for "Bare metal with no standard library" above.
-How to do explanation wiilbe added soon.
+How to do explanation will be added soon.

 #### Bare metal SemiHosting

 * Follow corresponding order for "Bare metal with no standard library" above.
-How to do explanation wiilbe added soon.
+How to do explanation will be added soon.

 #### Bare metal Empty Project with no standard library

 * This example placed here for from-scratch practice.
-Also, Makefile was improved from previous proejcts.
+Also, Makefile was improved from previous projects.
 Follow corresponding order for "Bare metal with no standard library" above.

 #### Bare metal Empty Project with standard library